Advantages of log homes

-a.k.a. reasons to own a log cabin home
+a.k.a.
+10 good reasons to own a log cabin home

 Integrate in the landscape

-Oftentimes log cabins are built with the nature surrounding them in mind; they are not only set with beautiful views but also in consideration of preserving the local habitat and environment.
+The aesthetic superiority of wooden log houses versus cement blocks is clear, to those loving to see and feel wood.
+Often log cabins are built with the surrounding natural landscape in mind; they are not only set with beautiful views but also in consideration of preserving the local habitat and environment.
 Since this organic building material comes from nature, log homes and cabins blend into the topography and naturally integrate right into the landscape, rather than being awkwardly imposed on it.

 Good Insulation: energy efficient (so cost reducing) and very comfortable